-- George and Jayne Smith Scholarship: $3,000 (up to six scholarships to be awarded) 2014 Smith Instructions
+- George and Jayne Smith Scholarships: $3,000 (up to six scholarships available) 2015 Smith Instructions

 NOTE: One transcript and two set of references are required (only one (1) copy of the transcript and references is needed even if applying for more than one scholarship).
-Click here for the scholarship reference form.
+Click here for the 2015 College Scholarship Reference Form.

 All applications are due no later than 5 p.m.
 Feb, 2, 2015, to:Girl Scouts of Kansas Heartland